What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 A limited number of pairs were given away to random people who pre-ordered his album.
 The rest?
 They were given to DJ Khaled’s friends and family.

-The Air Jordan 3 Grateful comes in university red, black, and cement gray colorway with classic elephant print detailing.
+The Air Jordan 3 Grateful comes in a university red, black, and cement gray colorway with classic elephant print detailing.
 DJ Khaled’s trademark catchphrase, We the Best, is placed in black lettering on the heels just behind the white Jumpman logo.

 A few months after its release, the Grateful 3s were already selling on the secondary market for $25,000.